kmajeed/mlzoomcamp_diabetes_prediction/README.md

     - lastly, I deployed the docker version of my web app to to render.com.
 To test the predictions via docker either use the notebook `07_cloudapp_diabetes_check.ipynb` use a tool like HTTPie or PostMan

 - My Webapp on render platform can be reached using https://diabetesprediction-l5y1.onrender.com.
 It is a headless app and there is no GUI.
-If you want to test it then following instruction provided in 1.f
+If you want to test it then following instruction provided in 1.f.
+As per render website **Free instance types will spin down with inactivity.
+Upgrade to a paid instance type to prevent this behavior.
+Learn more.** So I request you to please use the screenshots and exiting notebook `07_cloudapp_diabetes_check.ipynb` to verfy that it was working the time of creating this GitHub Repo

 - Screenshots of predictions as provided in folder named `screenshots of predictions`.
 This is will allow you test what I done without the need to run the code.